 Why is It so Important?

-The data acquired from the this system is invaluable.
+The data acquired from this system is invaluable.
 It can be used to predict storm surges that provide earlier and more precise information on hurricane damage paths.
-LIDAR is also needed to provide evidence of climate change impacts.
-It can also be used for agricultural mapping and surveys among an array of other uses.
+LIDAR also provides evidence of climate change impacts.
+It is also for agricultural mapping and surveys among an array of other uses.
 The demand within the region for LIDAR imagery is much greater than the region could ever afford.
 Acquiring and processing LIDAR imagery is costly and so far countries in the region have not been able to find funds to map even their most vulnerable areas until now.
-The possession of the system that was made possible by the Caribbean Community Climate Change Centre, through the U.S. AID is a game changer.
+The possession of the system was possible by the Caribbean Community Climate Change Centre, through the U.S. AID is a game-changer.
 It will drastically improve the region’s ability to plan for the physical changes of the land and marine environments.

 Maya Mapping the Way

-The Airborne LiDAR system is supported by Maya Island Air.
-Maya contributes to this initiative by providing a new Cessna 206 aircraft in which the system is mounted.
+The Airborn Lidar System is supported by Maya.
+They contribute to this initiative by providing a new Cessna 206 aircraft in which the system is mounted.
 They also contributed a trained flight crew of two and maintenance support.
 CC+L is proud of our partners at Maya for taking on such a critical role in this very important technological advancement.

 Exploring the Blue hole from Above with Maya